MaxLazar/mx-rangeslider/README.md

 This is Communite Edition (CE) add-on.

-##Contributing To MX Calculator CE
+##Contributing To MX RangeSlider CE

 Your participation to MX RangeSlider CE development is very welcome!